edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 	});
 ```

-The above will mock http responses to the IMyApiClient typed HttpClient when the request path is */Users*.
+The above will mock http responses to the `IMyApiClient` typed `HttpClient` when the request path is `/Users`.

-By default, if `HttpResponseMockBuilder.Where` method is not used, it will always apply the mock.
+By default, if `HttpResponseMessageMockBuilder.Where` method is not used, it will always apply the mock.

 If multiple http response mocks implement the same condition then only the response from the first mock is returned.

-If you create a mock for an HttpClient and no condition is met you will receive an `HttpResponseMockBuilderException` indicating which endpoint is being called but not mocked.
+If you create a mock for an `HttpClient` and no condition is met you will receive an `InvalidOperationException` indicating which endpoint is being called but not mocked.

 ### Mock several responses

-You can mock several responses for the same HttpClient.
-For instance:
+You can mock multiple http responses:

 ```
-var usersHttpResponseMock = new HttpResponseMockBuilder()
+var usersHttpResponseMock = new HttpResponseMessageMockDescriptorBuilder();
+usersHttpResponseMock
 	.ForTypedClient<IMyApiClient>()
 	.Where(HttpRequestMessage =>
 	{